November 18, 2025

 While you can appear for CAT with backlogs, you will likely need to clear all backlogs before the admission process of the respective IIM begins.

-IIMs require candidates to have a bachelor's degree with the minimum required percentage of marks (50% for the general category, 45% for reserved categories) at the time of admission.
+IIMs require candidates to hold a bachelor's degree with a minimum required percentage of marks (50% for the general category and 45% for reserved categories) at the time of admission.

-You might need to provide a certificate from your institution stating that you have appeared for supplementary exams for the backlogs and are awaiting results.
+You may need to provide a certificate from your institution stating that you have appeared for supplementary exams to clear your backlogs and are currently awaiting the results.

 Ultimately, admission to IIMs is provisional until you submit proof of completing your graduation with the required marks and having cleared all backlogs.